LiamRussellNZ/basicHTML-CSSpage/README.md

 run by opening a new command prompt and type: node server

-make sure you have nodeJS installed be you run it
+make sure you have nodeJS installed to be able to run it